coreancutie/Demultiplex/Assignment-the-first/Answers.md

 6. Pseudocode

+    argparse for 5 variables: 4 files and the quality score threshold

+   open all 4 files `with open() as f1, open() as f2, open() as f3, open() as f4` while true loop read all 4 lines at once

+   if all four lines are false (empty newline) then break the loop

+   strip and split the line

-7. High level functions.
+8. High level functions.
 For each function, be sure to include:
     1. Description/doc string
     2. Function headers (name and parameters)
     3. Test examples for individual functions